Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Introduction

 \section{Introduction}

 In April 1988 the workshop on ``Hadronic Matrix Elements and Weak Decays" took place in the Ringberg castle at the Tegernsee lake near Munich.
-This workshop, organized by Jean-Marc G\'erard and myself, with a great help of Willy Huber, the last secretary of Werner Heisenberg, gathered a large portion of experts that were making the first steps towards the calculation of hadronic matrix elements relevant for $K^0-\bar K^0$ mixing, $B^0-\bar B^0$ mixing and non-leptonic decays of $K$ mesons, in particular $K\to \pi\pi$.
+This workshop, organized by Jean-Marc G\'erard and myself, with a great help of Willy Huber, the last secretary of Werner Heisenberg, gathered a large portion of experts that were making the first steps towards the calculation of hadronic matrix elements relevant for $K^0-\bar K^0$ mixing, $B^0_{s,d}-\bar B^0_{s,d}$ mixings and non-leptonic decays of $K$ mesons, in particular $K\to \pi\pi$.
 Also non--perturbative aspects of semi-leptonic $K$--meson decays belonged to the important topics of this workshop.
 The representatives of lattice calculations, large N approach, QCD sum rules, hadronic sum rules and chiral perturbation theory were presenting their views on the subject.
-In particular Bill Bardeen summarized the large N approach to weak non-leptonic $K$ meson decays developed by him, Jean-Marc G\'erard and myself in 1986-1988 \cite{Bardeen:1986vp,Bardeen:1986uz,Bardeen:1986vz,Bardeen:1987vg}.
-Using this approach we were able to obtain the first quantitive, even if approximate, results in QCD for the matrix elements relevant for the $\Delta~I=1/2$ rule, $\epe$ and $K^0-\bar K^0$ mixing ($\hat B_K$).
+In particular Bill Bardeen summarized the large N approach to weak non-leptonic $K$ meson decays developed by him, Jean-Marc G\'erard and myself in 1986-1988 \cite{Bardeen:1986vp,Bardeen:1986uz,Bardeen:1986vz,Bardeen:1987vg} which these days is known as the Dual QCD (DQCD) approach.
+Using this approach we were able to obtain the first {quantitative}, even if approximate, results in QCD for the matrix elements relevant for the $\Delta I=1/2$ rule, $\epe$ and $K^0-\bar K^0$ mixing ($\hat B_K$).
 These results were certainly not appreciated by other groups during this workshop that were confident to obtain much better results in the following years.
-In particular Luciano Maiani and Guido Martinelli promised us to provide in a few years a much better explanation of the observed $\Delta~I=1/2$ rule in $K\to\pi\pi$ decays within the lattice framework as well as the value of $\hat B_K$ in QCD.
+In particular Luciano Maiani and Guido Martinelli promised us to provide in a few years a much better explanation of the observed $\Delta I=1/2$ rule in $K\to\pi\pi$ decays within the lattice framework as well as the value of $\hat B_K$ in QCD that in the Standard Model (SM) enters the evaluation of the parameter $\varepsilon_K$ and of the $K^0-\bar K^0$ mass difference $\Delta M_K$.

 Also representatives of chiral perturbation theory and hadronic sum rules were rather critical about our work.
 But in 1988 only very few understood our approach, the whole field was in its infancy and it is not surprising that all competing groups had rather differing views on the subject.
+In fact as I will summarize at the end of this writing, only 32 years later, lattice QCD was able to confirm our 1986 claim that the $\Delta I=1/2$ rule is governed by the QCD dynamics in the hadronic matrix elements of current-current operators.
+But the physical picture related to this rule, evident in the analytical DQCD approach, cannot be provided by Lattice QCD and this also applies to chiral perturbation theory, where this dynamics is hidden in the values of low energy constants.